Master and bachelor theses

 Skills needed: Basic knowledge of physics of semiconductors and quantum mechanics, inclination to experimental work.

-Gained experience: IR absorption and photoconductivity measurements, vibrational mode spectroscopy of light impurities in solids.
+Gained experience: Fourier transform IR absorption and photoconductivity measurements, vibrational mode spectroscopy of light impurities in solids.
+Semiconductor chemistry.
 Optical characterization of solids.
-Contact: PD Dr. E. Lavrov

-Tasks: The student will investigate hydrogen-related defects in SnO2 and SnO by means of Raman scattering spectroscopy.
+Tasks: The student will investigate hydrogen-related defects (preferentially interstitial species and complexes with oxygen) in ZnS by means of IR absorption spectroscopy.

 Skills needed: Basic knowledge of physics of semiconductors, optics, and quantum mechanics, inclination to experimental work.

-Gained experiences: Raman scattering measurements, vibrational mode spectroscopy of light impurities in solids.
+Gained experiences: Fourier transform IR absorption measurements, vibrational mode spectroscopy of light impurities in solids.
+Semiconductor chemistry.
 Optical characterization of solids.
-Contact: PD Dr. E. Lavrov

 4. Photodissociation of H2 in Si